-Haemodialysis works for reducing dabigatran levels: Implications for urgent use during bleeding or surgeryApril 8th, 2013 in Cardiology /
+Haemodialysis works for reducing dabigatran levels: Implications for urgent use during bleeding or surgeryApril 8, 2013 in Medicine & Health / Cardiology

 Dabigatran is one of the new oral anticoagulants which are increasingly used to prevent thrombosis.
 In case of an emergency (e.g. bleeding or urgent surgery), there are - despite the lack of a specific antidote - effective ways to quickly lower plasma dabigatran concentrations, as now demonstrated by a study published in this month's issue of Thrombosis and Haemostasis by Prof. Harm Peters, MD, Professor of Internal Medicine, Department of Nephrology, Charité - Universitätsmedizin Berlin, Germany.